General Foundations of Number

 \(\ 5 + 3 + 10\)

-Similarly, in order to represent situations involving fractions, students often tend to use a surface model (for example, circle or rectangle).
+Similarly, in order to represent situations involving fractions, students often tend to use an area model (for example, circle or rectangle).
 However, this type of model does not accurately represent situations where the whole is a length or distance.
-Teachers can then take advantage of an opportunity where students are using a surface model to represent the fraction of a length and show them how a length model (for example, a number line) would be more appropriate.
+Teachers can take advantage of an opportunity where students are using an area model to represent the fraction of a length and show them how a length model (for example, a number line) would be more appropriate.

-Students need to be exposed to a variety of representations so that they can make connections between them and consolidate their learning.
-Over the course of their schooling, students must make a transition from using a model as a teaching tool in a particular situation to using a model as a strategy for generalizing mathematical ideas, solving problems, and applying the model to new contexts.
+Students should be exposed to a variety of representations so that they can build connections between them and consolidate their learning.
+Over time, students must make a transition from using a model as a tool in a particular situation to using a model as a strategy for generalizing mathematical ideas, and solving problems for a variety of new contexts.
 This transition from a familiar context to a new context is a fundamental step in learning mathematics.
-It is found in the Achievement Chart under "Application".
+It is found in the Achievement Chart under 'Application'.

-Here are some models that students can use in the Numbers strand:
+Models that students can use in the Number strand include:

 Teaching Problem Solving

 Problem-based instruction requires teachers to present learning situations that sustain student interest.
 The context or situation of the problem then becomes a determining factor.
-"Problems should be based on real contexts (situations that occur authentically in the classroom), real-life contexts (situations that are derived from experiences that could be had by students outside the classroom), and even fanciful contexts (situations that appeal to student imagination)" (Vézina et al., 2006, p.
+'Problems should be based on real contexts (situations that occur authentically in the classroom), real-life contexts (situations that are derived from experiences that could be had by students outside the classroom), and even fanciful contexts (situations that appeal to student imagination)' (Vézina et al., 2006, p.
 4).
-Indeed, the context can be an eye-catcher for students and give them a reason to "do mathematics".
-Consequently, the context must be chosen, formulated and shaped judiciously in order to touch their sensibilities.
+Indeed, the context can be a hook for student interest and give them a reason to 'do mathematics'.
+Consequently, the context must be chosen, formulated and shaped judiciously in order to induce curiosity.
 Context, then, is an element of problem solving that can be used to engage students.

 Problem-based instruction also requires that teachers present students with learning situations that are rich in mathematical content and that encourage them to think.
-Teachers must then allow students to develop their own problem-solving strategies without overly directing them.
-Finally, teachers need to clarify mathematical concepts as students present their strategies and solutions during the mathematical exchange.
-The mathematical exchange is a time of objectification in which students explain and defend their thinking and analyze the thinking of others.
-Learning and understanding are forged through this confrontation of ideas and effective questioning by the teacher.
+Teachers must allow students to develop their own problem-solving strategies without overly directing them.
+Finally, teachers need to clarify mathematical concepts as students present their strategies and solutions during mathematical exchanges.
+The mathematical exchange is a mathematical conversation in which students explain and defend their thinking and analyze the thinking of others.
+Learning and understanding are forged through this sharing of ideas and effective questioning by the teacher.
 In addition, the mathematical exchange allows students to consolidate their learning and develop various skills such as problem solving, communication, reasoning, listening and analysis.

 Teaching through problem solving is about understanding.
-In the Numbers strand, students will solve problems to develop a better sense of operations, which will result in the use of understood strategies and not in the use of memorized steps and blindly applied.
+In the Number strand, students will solve problems to develop a better sense of operations, which will result in the use of strategies developed through conceptual understanding rather than memorized procedures.